Skip to Main Content

 Co-PI Eligibility

 Projects may have up to four Co-PIs.
 Individuals listed as Co-PIs should include those who will personally participate in the project to a significant degree.
-In certain instances, a Co-PI may also have some responsibility for the execution and/or administration of the project.

-Co-PIs must hold a UCLA appointment as of 7/1/2024.
+Co-PIs must hold a UCLA appointment (e.g. student, staff, faculty) as of 7/1/2025.

 Contributors to the project who are not eligible to serve as a Co-PI should be included in the application as part of the project team.

-Previous LSS Recipient Eligibility
+Previous Awardee Eligibility

-Prior recipients of funding through the Latinx Studies Seed (LSS) Grants program may apply for funding for a different project, provided they do not have an active award through the LSS program.
+Prior recipients of funding through the Latinx Studies Seed (LSS) Grants program may apply for funding for a different project, provided they do NOT have an active award through the LSS program.
 An active award is any award for which the project period has not ended (including any time added to the project period due to a no-cost extension).

 The same project is not eligible to receive funding through multiple ORCA programs.
 Projects that have already received funding through any of the following programs are not eligible for submission: